Rep. Josh Gottheimer Sells Off Shares of Intuitive Surgical, Inc. (NASDAQ:ISRG)

 - Purchased $1,001 – $15,000 in shares of 3M (NYSE:MMM) on 1/30/2025.

-Several large investors have recently made changes to their positions in ISRG.
-Bennett Selby Investments LP increased its stake in Intuitive Surgical by 3.9% during the fourth quarter.
-Bennett Selby Investments LP now owns 449 shares of the medical equipment provider’s stock worth $234,000 after acquiring an additional 17 shares during the last quarter.
-Onefund LLC grew its holdings in shares of Intuitive Surgical by 1.9% during the 4th quarter.
-Onefund LLC now owns 947 shares of the medical equipment provider’s stock worth $494,000 after purchasing an additional 18 shares during the period.
-LVW Advisors LLC increased its position in shares of Intuitive Surgical by 1.3% during the 4th quarter.
-LVW Advisors LLC now owns 1,448 shares of the medical equipment provider’s stock worth $756,000 after purchasing an additional 19 shares during the last quarter.
-Wesbanco Bank Inc. raised its holdings in Intuitive Surgical by 1.6% in the 4th quarter.
-Wesbanco Bank Inc. now owns 1,216 shares of the medical equipment provider’s stock valued at $635,000 after buying an additional 19 shares during the period.
-Finally, Journey Strategic Wealth LLC lifted its position in Intuitive Surgical by 1.9% in the fourth quarter.
-Journey Strategic Wealth LLC now owns 1,039 shares of the medical equipment provider’s stock valued at $542,000 after buying an additional 19 shares during the last quarter.
-83.64% of the stock is owned by institutional investors.
+A number of large investors have recently bought and sold shares of the stock.
+Vanguard Group Inc. boosted its stake in shares of Intuitive Surgical by 1.1% during the fourth quarter.
+Vanguard Group Inc. now owns 32,212,196 shares of the medical equipment provider’s stock valued at $16,813,478,000 after acquiring an additional 360,591 shares during the last quarter.
+State Street Corp lifted its holdings in Intuitive Surgical by 1.4% in the 3rd quarter.
+State Street Corp now owns 15,050,121 shares of the medical equipment provider’s stock valued at $7,393,673,000 after purchasing an additional 210,363 shares in the last quarter.
+FMR LLC boosted its stake in shares of Intuitive Surgical by 8.3% during the 3rd quarter.
+FMR LLC now owns 10,971,085 shares of the medical equipment provider’s stock worth $5,389,765,000 after purchasing an additional 838,793 shares during the last quarter.
+Geode Capital Management LLC grew its holdings in shares of Intuitive Surgical by 3.2% during the fourth quarter.
+Geode Capital Management LLC now owns 7,756,727 shares of the medical equipment provider’s stock worth $4,039,200,000 after buying an additional 243,802 shares in the last quarter.
+Finally, Fisher Asset Management LLC raised its position in shares of Intuitive Surgical by 1.8% in the fourth quarter.
+Fisher Asset Management LLC now owns 4,868,869 shares of the medical equipment provider’s stock valued at $2,541,356,000 after buying an additional 86,488 shares during the last quarter.
+Institutional investors and hedge funds own 83.64% of the company’s stock.

 About Representative Gottheimer